DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/install/offline-install.md

            intermediateBundlesPath: insight-offline # The relative path to run the charts-syncer command, not the relative path between this YAML file and the offline bundle
          target:
            containerRegistry: 10.16.10.111 # need to be changed to your container registry url
-           containerRepository: release.daocloud.io/insight # need to be changed to your container registry
            repo:
              kind: HARBOR # Can also be any other supported Helm Chart repository class
              url: http://10.16.10.111/chartrepo/release.daocloud.io # need to change to chart repo url